aha-app/aha-services/docs/flowdock.md

 Create the integration in Aha!

 1. Enter the token from step 4 above into the _Flow API token_ field.
-3. Click the _Test connection_ button.
+2. Click the _Test connection_ button.
 After a short delay you should see a message appear in your Flowdock flow in the room you selected.
-4. Enable the integration.
+3. Enable the integration.
+4. Consider renaming this integration with your flowdock room name for easy future reference.
+Perhaps something like: "Flowdock: Customers."
+You can do this by clicking the _Flowdock_ text in the heading of this page.

 ## Troubleshooting